Ambassadors for Respect

 Intended outcomes for individuals with developmental disabilities are an increase in independence, productivity, self-determination, and community integration and inclusion.
 Concurrently, students who participate in Ambassadors for Respect workshops learn about the importance of including others, using people-first language, and being an advocate for oneself and others.

-When first launched in 2013, Ambassadors for Respect gave 11 presentations at three elementary schools reaching 345 fourth grade students.
+When first launched in 2013, Ambassadors for Respect gave 11 presentations at three local elementary schools reaching 345 fourth grade students.
 In 2019, 991 students participated in an Ambassadors for Respect workshop.

 In addition, Ambassadors for Respect has received numerous awards for its innovative approach to the problem of bullying: The Arc Minnesota’s Community Innovation Award (2014), MOHR’s Life Enrichment Award (2018), and a Minnesota State Government Innovation Award (2019).